icza/srtgears/README.md

 It should also be noted that SubRip format specification does not include subtitle positioning.
 Srtgears uses an unofficial extension `{\anX}` which may not be supported by all video players, or some players interpret the position values differently.
 [MPC-HC](https://mpc-hc.org/) has full support for it.
 In these cases the Sub Station Alpha output format is recommended (where the specification covers subtitle positioning / alignment).

+## Story

+Srtgears started as a 48-hour work created for the [Gopher Gala 2016](http://gophergala.com/) event.
+The initial version can be found [here](https://github.com/gophergala2016/srtgears).
+I was competing solo.

 ## License

 See [LICENSE](https://github.com/icza/srtgears/blob/master/LICENSE.md)